 NACA is a national leader fighting for economic justice and against predatory and discriminatory lending.
 As a result of many years of struggle, NACA has developed the best homeownership program for lowand-moderate income individuals and people of color with the Best Mortgage in America.
 NACA's success and advocacy has been documented with extensive press coverage over the past thirty years.
 Below are few of the headlines.

-Please go to our website at www.naca.com to see the many press clips, videos and press releases over the past 30 years.
+Please go to our website at www.naca.com t press releases over the past 30 years.

 Associated Press

 Banking campaign of terror